Pythons-And-Ladders/the-coke-can-project/README.md

 ## Why "The Coke Can Project"?

 The name "**Coke Can Project**" came from the way the wireless sensor network (WSN) was first conceptualised.
 In early discussions, we used different soft drink brands to represent the various roles and sensors that each node in the network could have.
-For example, a **Coke** node could be equipped with environmental sensors, a **Pepsi** node might serve as a router, and a **Fanta** node could act as a gateway or dead letterbox for message storage.
+For example, a **Coke** node could be equipped with environmental sensors, a **Pepsi** node might serve as a router, and a **Fanta** node could act as a gateway or a store and foreward message server.

 This analogy helped us to easily visualise and distinguish the different functionalities across the network, making it simpler to plan the system’s structure.
 Additionally, the concept of a "Coke Can" provided a useful reference for the **size and weight** of the nodes, emphasising their portability and versatility.
 Each node, roughly the size of a standard 330ml can, is compact enough to be deployed in a variety of environments while maintaining flexibility in its role and onboard sensors.